 A green-coloured layer of 1cm will be painted on the four-wheeler vehicles' number plates to make enforcement of traffic rules easier for traffic police.
 A sticker will also be applied to the green layer.
 The four-wheelers running in either petrol or CNG will have blue stickers, while those using diesel may have orange stickers.
 This will help the traffic cops to identify the violators more easily.

-Until April 2019, all vehicles sold must come with high security registration plates that antitheft alarms can scan according to the Ministry of Road Transport and Highways.
-The Delhi Transport Department has started charging a fine on vehicles without HSRP or colour coded fuel stickers.
-An amount of Rs 10,000 is to be imposed for this offence, but the penalty has been compounded to Rs 5,500 considering the time required for people to get accustomed to the new vehicle number plate rules.
+Until April 2019, all vehicles sold must come with high-security registration plates that anti theft alarms can scan according to the Ministry of Road Transport and Highways.
+The Delhi Transport Department has started charging a fine on vehicles without HSRP or colour-coded fuel stickers.

 Commercial plates differ from private plates in that: